Dr. Yanlai Chen

 • Numerical Analysis, Scientific Computing, Computational Partial Differential Equations

-• Dimension reduction, Data mining, Machine Learning, Data visualization
+• Dimension reduction, Data mining, Scientific Machine Learning, Data visualization

 • Neural networks, Meta learning